 The Ten Commandments (1923) Director: Cecil B. DeMille

 Forever overshadowed by its talkie counterpart, The Ten Commandments is nevertheless an impressive epic film for the 1920s, similar in scope to D.W.
 Griffith’s Intolerance.
 It is a joy to watch this artifact from the early days of Hollywood.
 I cannot say I would soon return to this film, but I look forward to contrasting it with DeMille’s remake in the 1960s.
 Thankfully in the remake, DeMille decided against including a modern narrative to the story.

-The first part of the film (the “prologue”) tells the famous story from the book of Exodus in which Moses is called to lead the Hebrew people out of slavery in Egypt and establish the Hebrew law on the ‘ten commandments’ delivered on Mount Sinai.
-In the film, the laws are described as the “fundamental law’ by which human organizations must be based.
+The first part of the film (the “prologue”) tells the famous story from the book of Exodus in which Moses is called to lead the Hebrew people out of slavery in Egypt and establish the Hebrew laws or the ‘ten commandments’ delivered on Mount Sinai.
+In the film, the laws are described as the “fundamental law” by which human organizations must be based.
 There are some terrific moments in Part I, such as the Egyptian chariot crashes which were mostly unplanned and left many of the extras injured.
 The panoramic scenes of the desert outside Egypt were shot near Pismo Beach on the Guadalupe Dunes in southern San Luis Obispo and northern Santa Barbara Counties in California.
-Some of the huge sphinx-like heads and other sculptures were left out on the dunes, and have been buried over time, but some have resurfaced in recent years, particularly in the late 2010s.
+Some of the huge sphinx-like heads and other sculptures have been left out on the dunes, now buried over, but some have resurfaced in recent years, particularly in the late 2010s.

 Certain scenes, like the Red Sea, contain early technicolor footage.
 These scenes were shot in Seal Beach, California (in Northern Orange County).
-The parting of the waters was cleverly shot by filming melting gelatin, and running the shot in reverse, to create the illusion.
+The parting of the waters was cleverly shot by capturing a shot of melting gelatin, and running the shot in reverse, to create the illusion of receding water.
 Amusingly, Moses’s staff has a star of David at the tip, even though the star of David was not a symbol for Judaism until the Middle Ages.